simplicityHarry/pack_and_go/README.md

 **NOTE**

 Larger models take longer to pack.
-The larger your model is, the longer the packing process takes.
+The larger your model is, the longer the packing process takes..

 ---

+This example shows how to create an EB GUIDE Studio plugin to create Pack&Go file of an EB GUIDE Studio model.

-## Using instructions
+## Instructions

 ### Prerequisite
 * Visual Studio 2017 version 15.9 or later is installed
 * EB GUIDE Studio is installed
 * The source code of this extension example is locally available
+* Access to EB GUIDE Studio SDK on [nuget](https://www.nuget.org/packages?q=Elektrobit) is possible

 ### Setup